Why the results of the Digital Originals initiative point to a bright future for the arts

 - 62 Indigenous recipients received grants totalling $310,000

 - 89 Anglophone official language minority community recipients received grants totalling $445,000

 - 49 Francophone official language minority community recipients received grants totalling $245,000

 These results signal another step towards a more inclusive arts sector that better reflects Canada’s diverse populations.

-The results from the Digital Originals initiative are promising—but not entirely coincidental: they align with several commitments we made in our current strategic plan, including for equity, digital sharing in the arts, and supporting the next generation of creators.
+The results from the Digital Originals initiative are promising—but not entirely coincidental: they align with several commitments made in our 2016-21 strategic plan, including for equity, digital sharing in the arts, and supporting the next generation of creators.

 For more on where you can experience Digital Original projects on CBC/Radio-Canada, read our latest press release.